david-vinje/Infoskaerm/README.md

 Path to Raspberry Pi autostart script: `/etc/xdg/lxsession/LXDE-pi/autostart`

-In case token expires, ask Hans for a new system token, and put it in .bash_profile in the Raspberry Pi:
+In case token expires, ask Hans for a new system token, and put it in a secret in the DevOps pipeline:
-  1. `nano ~/.bash_profile`
-  2. Edit token value
+  1. Open pipeline `project-screen`
-  2. `source ~/.bash_profile`
+  2. Select `Edit`
+  3. Select `Variables`
+  4. Select `REACT_APP_TOKEN`
+  5. Update the value of the secret with the new system token

 In case token is needed for the project, create a system variable.
 For MAC users:
   1. `nano ~/.zprofile`